Study on the Sustainability of the bYo Yoga Mat

-How sustainable is our yoga mat bYo?
-A thought that has played a decisive role for us from the very beginning.
-Reason enough for us to have the 100% cork yoga mat examined more closely.
-The results of the CO₂ footprint made us very proud.
-But from the beginning.
+How sustainable is our bYo yoga mat?
+This is a question that has played a crucial role for us from the very beginning.
+That was reason enough for us to have our 100% cork yoga mat tested in detail.
+We were very proud of the results regarding its carbon footprint.
+But let’s start from the beginning.

-We come across the word "sustainability" every day, as it plays an increasingly important role in the media, politics and advertising.
-No wonder: environmental awareness is increasingly turning from an individual lifestyle into a social movement.
-It is inevitable that companies will declare their products to be "sustainable" - even if this may not be true at all.
+We come across the word “sustainability” every day, as it plays an increasingly important role in the media, politics, and advertising.
+It’s no wonder: environmental awareness is evolving from an individual lifestyle choice into a social movement.
+It’s no surprise, then, that companies label their products as “sustainable”—even if that might not actually be the case.

-When we looked into the topic of yoga mats, we quickly realized how little sustainability is anchored in the yoga scene.
-We were actually even more negatively surprised by how often mats are praised as "sustainable" that are ultimately not.
-Reason enough for us to take a closer look.
+As we delved into the topic of yoga mats, it quickly became clear to us how little sustainability is embedded in the yoga scene.
+We were actually even more negatively surprised by how often mats are touted as “sustainable” when, in reality, they aren’t.
+That was reason enough for us to take a closer look.
 How sustainable is our bYo yoga mat?
-We wanted to find out exactly and commissioned a scientific study to determine the carbon footprint of our yoga mat in comparison to other products.
+We wanted to know exactly, so we commissioned a scientific study to determine the carbon footprint of our yoga mat compared to other products.

-In addition to CO₂, there are other greenhouse gases (including methane and nitrous oxide) whose effect on global warming is converted into the equivalent amount of CO₂ so that the warming effect of a greenhouse gas mixture can be indicated by a single number.
+In addition to CO₂, there are other greenhouse gases (including methane and nitrous oxide) whose impact on the warming of the Earth’s atmosphere is converted into the equivalent amount of CO₂ so that the warming effect of a mixture of greenhouse gases can be expressed as a single number.

-This value is referred to as CO₂e, which we also used as the basis for the results of the study.
-All steps in the production process were taken into account, starting with the employees' commute, energy consumption at the workplace, the materials used and the dispatch of the finished product.
+This value is referred to as CO₂e, which we also used as the basis for the study’s findings.
+All stages of production were taken into account, from employees’ commutes to work, to energy consumption at the workplace, the materials used, and the shipping of finished goods.

 Comparison with other materials

-In addition, the emissions of yoga mats with different materials such as PVC, TPE, latex and cork were determined in comparison to the bYo yoga mat.
-In the case of different sources for emission values of the same type, the value with a demonstrably higher negative or lower positive impact was used and explained accordingly.
-All values are quoted with source references.
+In addition, emissions from yoga mats made of various materials—such as PVC, TPE, latex, and cork—were measured and compared to those of the bYo yoga mat.
+The country of manufacture was taken into account.
+When multiple sources provided conflicting emission values of the same type, the value that was demonstrably more harmful or had a smaller positive impact was used, and this was explained accordingly.
+All values are cited with references for verification.

-The special feature of cork as a material is that it is not the wood of the trees that is used, but only the bark.
+What makes cork unique is that it is not the wood of the trees that is used, but exclusively the bark.

-The bark is harvested for the first time after about 25 years, then regularly every 8-9 years.1 Various studies assume that 70 tons of CO₂ are bound in the atmosphere for every ton of cork harvested.2 Another study, UAB 2011, assumes a much lower value, but with 18 kg of bound CO₂ per kg of harvested cork, still with a clearly negative CO₂ balance.3
+The bark is harvested for the first time after about 25 years, and then at regular intervals every 8–9 years.1 Various studies estimate that for every ton of harvested cork, 70 tons of CO₂ are sequestered from the atmosphere.2 Another study, UAB 2011, estimates a significantly lower figure—18 kg of CO₂ sequestered per kg of harvested cork—but this still results in a clearly negative CO₂ balance.

-As a result, this study concludes that the value from the UAB study is too high by a factor of 3.6 to 4.5.4
+In conclusion, this study finds that the figure from the UAB study is overestimated by a factor of 3.6 to 4.5.4

-We agree with this reasoning in order to obtain a result that is as meaningful as possible.
-For example, allocation must be taken into account, which means that the area of cork forest could also be used for other purposes.
-Ultimately, however, it remains the case that harvesting the cork oak leads to up to three times more CO₂ being sequestered than if the cork bark were not harvested.
+We agree with this reasoning in order to obtain the most meaningful result possible.
+For example, we must take land use into account, which means that the area occupied by the cork oak forest could also be used for other purposes.
+Ultimately, however, the fact remains that harvesting cork oak results in up to three times more CO₂ being sequestered than if the bark were not harvested.

-This means that we initially have the results of the pure material.
-However, there are many other factors such as energy consumption during production, transportation routes, packaging and much more.
-These factors are taken into account in our values and lead to interesting results.
+So, first we have the results based solely on the material itself.
+However, there are many other factors to consider, such as energy consumption during production, transportation routes, packaging, and much more.
+Our figures take these factors into account, leading to some interesting results.

-The majority of global market production comes from China and is transported by sea.
-However, due to the immensely high loading capacities of container ships, the relative CO₂ share per kg of freight is comparatively low, although the total CO₂ emissions of a container ship are immense.
+The vast majority of global production comes from China and is transported by sea.
+However, due to the immense cargo capacity of container ships, the relative amount of CO₂ per kilogram of cargo is comparatively low, even though the total CO₂ emissions from a container ship are enormous.

-So how do you weight the high total emissions compared to the low emissions per kg of product?
-It is difficult to find the right approach, but we have used the supposedly cheaper per kg of freight when comparing different transport routes (this means that we have classified products from Asia as even cheaper in comparison, although in our opinion the lower value per kg of freight is not necessarily an indication that the sea route is sustainable).
+How should we weigh the high total emissions against the low emissions per kilogram of product?
+It’s difficult to find the right approach here, but when comparing different modes of transport, we used the one with the supposedly lower cost per kg of freight (this means that we ranked products from Asia as relatively cheaper in the comparison, even though, in our opinion, the lower cost per kg of freight isn’t necessarily an indication that sea transport is sustainable).

 The bYo yoga mat is sustainably and carefully manufactured in Portugal.
-This is ideal because the natural material is processed directly at the place of harvest.
-The short transportation routes lead to a further improved result.
+This is ideal because the natural material is processed right where it is harvested.
+The short transport distances further enhance the quality of the product.

 bYo is carbon negative!